Methodology

 AwardRegistry is intentionally search-first.
 Each important page type is designed to answer the first question quickly, then open paths into agencies, categories, and related entities.

-That is why profiles emphasize a summary, primary KPIs, top buyers, recent activity, and trust signals before deeper browsing blocks.
+That is why profiles emphasize factual field blocks, primary KPIs, top buyers, recent activity, and trust signals before deeper browsing blocks.